blundey/grepinator/README.md

 Usage : ./grepinator.sh <all|filters|blacklists|status>

-all          - Run all filters and retrieve blacklists (Blacklists can take a while to add) filters      - Run filters only.
-Not blacklists blacklists   - Update and run blacklists only.
+all          - Run all filters and retrieve blacklists (Blacklists can take a while to add) filters      - Run filters only, not blacklists blacklists   - Update and run blacklists only.
 Should only be ran once a day status       - Show status of whats been blocked